paulb00th/galapagos/content/en/our-diving/our-diving.md

 We offer daily morning and afternoon trips (8 AM and 1 PM start times) with an instructor catering to no more than four adult candidates (maximum of 5 adult participants assisted by 2 instructors).
 Children aged 10 to 12 years are taught in smaller groups.

 Learn more about [our Open Water course](/our-diving/more-about-ow)

-If you would like to book an Open Water course, or learn more about the differences between the PADI and SSI versions, please [Contact Us](/contact)
+**If you would like to book an Open Water course, or learn more about the differences between the PADI and SSI versions, please [Contact Us](/contact?message=Enquiry%20about%20OpenWater%20Course).**

 {{< image-row images="img/our-diving/OW1.png,img/our-diving/OW2.png,img/our-diving/OW3.png" paddingTop="10px" >}}